robertbraeutigam/scan/README.md

 devices have a static key pair, the public part of which identifies the device uniquely and securely on the network.
 There can be at most two logical connection between any two devices, because the ordered pair of public static keys uniquely identifies a logical connection.
-Note however, that one physical (i.e. TCP) connection can tunnel more than one logical connection.
+Note however, that one physical connection can tunnel more than one logical connection.

 If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the logical connection.
 If the logical connection is the only one in